m-yag/chessmite/README.md

 ### Objective

 The objective of the puzzle is to clear the board by clicking each square three times.
 When a square is clicked three times, it is considered "complete" and may no longer be used.
-The puzzle is over when all squares have been 'completed' **or** when no move is available.
+The puzzle is over when all squares have been completed **or** when no move is available.

 ### Gameplay